top of page

 Izzy Martinez- 'La Cisma de Inglaterra'

-Martinez’s documentary draws bold connections between the past and present: the abuse of power, the clash between faith and law, and the role of individual conscience in the face of systemic control.
+Martinez’s documentary draws bold connections between the past and present.
+It highlights the abuse of power, the clash between faith and law, and the role of individual conscience in the face of systemic control.
 Queen Catherine of Aragon’s principled resistance echoes the courage of modern voices who stand against injustice.
+Her story inspires us to reflect on our own moral choices.

 BFA-'La Cisma de Inglaterra'